-Amendments to agreements that must be requested in writing are stated in Article 4.2 of this Handbook or on pages 34-35 of the ICM Handbook released by the EC.
-Amendments to agreements take the form of a letter from the NA or a written amendment signed by both parties.
+Amendments to agreements must be requested in writing.
+Amendments to agreements then take the form of a letter from the NA or a written amendment signed by both parties.

 Please note that if information contained in this handbook differs from that in the Grant Agreement, then the Grant Agreement will take precedence.